BLB Solicitors

 A variable rate mortgage is one where the interest you pay each month can fluctuate.
 They come in various forms, including:

-• Standard variable rate mortgage – A standard variable rate (SVR) is the standard interest rate charged by a mortgage lender.
+• Standard variable rate mortgage – A standard variable rate (SVR) is the standard interest rate a mortgage lender charges.
 Typically, the SVR is higher than their fixed or tracker rates.
-Although the SVR will tend to follow the Bank of England’s base rate, the lender can increase or decrease it at will.
+Although SVRs tend to follow the Bank of England’s base rate, the rate can increase or decrease at the lender’s discretion.

 • Tracker mortgage – A tracker mortgage follows the Bank of England’s base rate and is fixed at a certain percentage above that rate.
-So, for example, if your deal is base rate +2%, and the base rate is 0.75%, you will pay 2.75%.
-If the base rate increases by 0.25%, you will then pay 3%.
-Although there are ‘lifetime tracker’ mortgages available for the whole term of the mortgage, most deals run for between two and five years.
+So, for example, if your deal is base rate +2%, and the base rate is 5.25%, you will pay 7.25%.
+If the base rate increases by 0.25%, your rate increases to 7.5%.
+Although ‘lifetime tracker’ mortgages are available for the whole term, most deals run for two to five years.

 Offset mortgage

 An offset mortgage is one linked to a savings account.
-It works by ‘offsetting’ the amount of money you need to repay on your mortgage each month against the credit balance in the savings account, lowering the total interest you will be charged.
+It works by ‘offsetting’ the amount of money needed to repay your mortgage each month against the credit balance in the savings account, lowering the total interest charged.
 For example, if you have £35,000 in a savings account linked to an offset mortgage with a balance of £185,000, you will only pay interest on £150,000.
 But it’s important to remember that you will not earn any interest on the savings your mortgage is ‘offset’ against.

 Interest-only mortgage

-While now rare, it is still possible to obtain an interest-only mortgage.
-But as you will only pay interest on the loan, the lender will expect you to meet strict eligibility requirements and have a realistic strategy for repaying the capital at the end of the term.
+While now rare, interest-only mortgages are still available.
+But as you only pay interest on the loan, lenders set strict eligibility requirements.
+And you must have a realistic strategy for repaying the capital at the end of the term.

 Request a Call Back